zcrayman/tut-rest/2/README.md

                     Matchers.equalTo(key))));
   	}

-The main differences with this test is that there is no content returned from the mock HTTP Request performed using MockMvc.
+The main differences with this test is that there is no content returned from the mock HTTP Request performed using `mockMvc`.
 Instead you are using Mockito's verify behaviour to ensure that your controller is making the appropriate `deleteOrder` call to the mock `orderService` in order for the test to pass.

+The full implementation of all the command-oriented (i.e. changes a resource's state) tests captured in `CancelOrderIntegrationTest` is shown below:

+	package com.yummynoodlebar.rest.controller;

+	import com.yummynoodlebar.core.events.orders.DeleteOrderEvent;
+	import com.yummynoodlebar.core.services.OrderService;
+	import org.hamcrest.Matchers;
+	import org.junit.Before;
+	import org.junit.Test;
+	import org.mockito.InjectMocks;
+	import org.mockito.Mock;
+	import org.mockito.MockitoAnnotations;
+	import org.springframework.http.MediaType;
+	import org.springframework.http.converter.json.MappingJackson2HttpMessageConverter;
+	import org.springframework.test.web.servlet.MockMvc;

+	import java.util.UUID;

+	import static com.yummynoodlebar.rest.controller.fixture.RestEventFixtures.*;
+	import static org.mockito.Mockito.*;
+	import static org.mockito.Mockito.when;
+	import static org.springframework.test.web.servlet.request.MockMvcRequestBuilders.delete;
+	import static org.springframework.test.web.servlet.result.MockMvcResultHandlers.print;
+	import static org.springframework.test.web.servlet.result.MockMvcResultMatchers.*;
+	import static org.springframework.test.web.servlet.setup.MockMvcBuilders.standaloneSetup;

+	public class CancelOrderIntegrationTest {

+  	MockMvc mockMvc;

+  	@InjectMocks
+  	OrderCommandsController controller;

+  	@Mock
+  	OrderService orderService;

+  	UUID key = UUID.fromString("f3512d26-72f6-4290-9265-63ad69eccc13");

+  	@Before
+  	public void setup() {
+    MockitoAnnotations.initMocks(this);

+    	this.mockMvc = standaloneSetup(controller)
+            .setMessageConverters(new MappingJackson2HttpMessageConverter()).build();

+  	}

+  	@Test
+  	public void thatDeleteOrderUsesHttpOkOnSuccess() throws Exception {

+    	when(orderService.deleteOrder(any(DeleteOrderEvent.class)))
+            .thenReturn(
+                    orderDeleted(key));

+    	this.mockMvc.perform(
+            delete("/aggregators/orders/{id}", key.toString())
+                    .accept(MediaType.APPLICATION_JSON))
+            .andDo(print())
+            .andExpect(status().isOk());

+    	verify(orderService).deleteOrder(argThat(
+            Matchers.<DeleteOrderEvent>hasProperty("key",
+                    Matchers.equalTo(key))));
+  	}

+  	@Test
+  	public void thatDeleteOrderUsesHttpNotFoundOnEntityLookupFailure() throws Exception {

+    	when(orderService.deleteOrder(any(DeleteOrderEvent.class)))
+            .thenReturn(
+                    orderDeletedNotFound(key));

+    	this.mockMvc.perform(
+            delete("/aggregators/orders/{id}", key.toString())
+                    .accept(MediaType.APPLICATION_JSON))
+            .andDo(print())
+            .andExpect(status().isNotFound());

+  	}

+  	@Test
+  	public void thatDeleteOrderUsesHttpForbiddenOnEntityDeletionFailure() throws Exception {

+    	when(orderService.deleteOrder(any(DeleteOrderEvent.class)))
+            .thenReturn(
+                    orderDeletedFailed(key));

+   	 this.mockMvc.perform(
+            delete("/aggregators/orders/{id}", key.toString())
+                    .accept(MediaType.APPLICATION_JSON))
+            .andDo(print())
+            .andExpect(status().isForbidden());
+  	}
+	}

 At this point it's valuable to take a look at the remaining test implementations in the tutorial sample project so you can see how the rest of the tests for your RESTful interface is implemented.
-Of course, at this point the tests will all fail as we haven't created any corresponding controllers…
+Of course at this point the tests will all fail as we haven't created any corresponding controllers…

 ## Making the Tests Pass: Implementing the Controllers

+You now have a collection of test classes that will fail given that no controller's actually exist yet to respond to the mocked HTTP requests.

+Now it's time to focus on making the `ViewOrderIntegrationTest` and the `CancelOrderIntegrationTest`  tests pass.

 ### Implementing the OrderQueriesController